dlu-ch/dlb/doc/terms.rst

       An external filesystem object in the :term:`managed tree` or outside the :term:`working tree` with a path to be determined at run-time.

+      A dynamic helper is identified by a relative path (non-directory or directory).

       Typical example: globally installed binary (e.g. compiler) with an absolute path determined by a search for the first match in the environment variable :envvar:`PATH`.